fluxcd/flux/site/fluxctl.md

 Indicates that the `helloworld` image was built against master commit `9a16ff945b9e`.

-When automation is turned on flux will, by default, use whatever is the latest image on a given repository.
+When automation is turned on Flux will, by default, use whatever is the latest image on a given repository.
 If you want to only auto-update your image against a certain subset of tags then you can do that using tag filtering.